Vibestrate

 vibe run "Add 2FA" --skills auth-conventions

-Skills in .claude/skills/
+Skills you already have in .claude/skills/

 What makes a skill good